microsoft/tyger/docs/introduction/what-is-tyger.md

 Tyger is centered around **stream processing**, allowing data to be processed as it is acquired, without needing to wait for the complete dataset.
-It is based on an **asynchronous** model, where data producers to do not need to wait for the availability of data consumers.
+It is based on an **asynchronous** model, where data producers do not need to wait for the availability of data consumers.
 Additionally, data consumers can operate during or after data production, since data streams are Write Once Read Many (**WORM**).